 Experimental Glaze Series

-Through my dissertation research on biomorphism, I discovered that humans experience measurable psychological and physiological benefits not only from direct contact with nature, but also from exposure to nature-reminiscent patterns, colours, and textures.
-This insight became the foundation of my final University Project.
+Through my dissertation research into biomorphism, I explored how humans experience measurable psychological and emotional benefits not only from direct contact with nature, but also from exposure to nature-inspired patterns, colours, and textures.
+This research became the foundation of this glaze series.

 Gallery